Consider Including NWR In Your Estate Plan

 How would my bequest benefit NWRI?

-Your legacy gift gives NWRI long-term security by ensuring that our critical work of protecting the wildlife of Nebraska and educating future generations continues uninterrupted.
-The entire scope of our work requires foresight and prolonged support, made possible and strengthened through the provision of legacy gifts for all of NWRI's projects.
+Your legacy gift gives NWR long-term security by ensuring that our critical work of protecting the wildlife of Nebraska and educating future generations continues uninterrupted.
+The entire scope of our work requires foresight and prolonged support, made possible and strengthened through the provision of legacy gifts for all of NWR's projects.

 Consider a Donation of Land